All Episodes

 It was only back in 1992 where it's the economy stupid was the reason Clinton won.

-And I'm not here to tell you that the economy today is worse by factors of geometric proportion than it was in 1992.
+And I'm here to tell you that the economy today is worse by factors of geometric proportion than it was in 1992.

-I had guys that I play golf with at various clubs I belong to, educated, successful businessmen Democrats telling me in 2004 it can't get any worse rush.
+I had guys that I play golf with at various clubs I belong to, educated, successful businessmen, Democrats telling me in 2004 it can't get any worse rush.

-Well, it's worse by factors indescribable, and the same guys are still telling me that we got to vote Democrat to fix it because it's all Bush's fault.
+And the same guys are still telling me that we got to vote Democrat to fix it because it's all Bush's fault.

-The sad truth is, and the Romney people are going to have to learn this right now.
+The sad truth is, and the Romney people are going to have to learn this right now, the sad truth is that employment is not pivotal.

 The unemployment rate, the jobs circumstance in this country is not pivotal, and it's not something Obama can lose the election on.